gabriel20xx/Modul-226a/README.md

 If you have 0 lives

 ### Score
-You get score point for the following:
+The following actions updates your score:
-- Brick removed: 50 Points
+- Brick removed: +50 Points
-- Ball touched paddle: 10 Points
+- Ball touched paddle: +10 Points
 - Life gets removed: -500 Points

 There is a scoreboard if you beat all levels.